ben/ben.github.com/_posts/2012-10-24-the-best-part-of-waking-up.markdown

 title: "The Best Part of Waking Up"
 date: 2012-10-24 19:08
 comments: true
+description: "What's the first thing you do when you wake up?"
 ---

 It seems like such a small detail: what's the first thing you do when you wake